jaimiles23/VBA-Operations/_HOWTO/README.md

-## README
-This file contains information on how to use your Personal Workbook and customize the VBA GUI.

 # HOWTO
-This repository focuses on Macros for your Personal Workbook.
+This repository focuses on Macros for your Personal Macrobook.
 Personal Macros are used in your day-to-day operations and are applicable to a wider scope of projects.
 Contrast this with Macros written within a specific file that can only be accessed when that file is open.
-Personal Macros are focused given their breadth and general usefulness.
+I focus on Personal Macros given their breadth and general usefulness for business users.

-## Personal Workbook
+## Personal Macrobook
 VBA Macros are tied to workbooks.
 For instance, a user may write a VBA macro within an Excel workbook and then that macro is saved within that Workbook.
-Office-365 Applications also contain a **Personal Workbook** A personal workbook is tied to your Office Account and is accessible between files.
+Office-365 Applications also contain a **Personal Workbook** A personal macrobook is tied to your Office Account and is accessible between files of the same application.
+A macro in your Personal Excel Macrobook can be used in two separate files without the other being open.
+This HOWTO focuses on Excel, as it is the application with the most macro development.
+The same principles are applicable in other standard Office Suite Products, i.e., Word & PPT.

+### Creating a Personal Workbook
 You can easily create a Personal workbook by recoridng a macro and choosing to save the macro in your "Personal Workbook"
 ![.](https://github.com/jaimiles23/VBA-Operations/blob/main/_images/howto/StoreInPersonalWb.png?raw=true)